zoom-studio/react-menu-list/README.md

 * `toggle()`
 * `reposition()`: Repositions the floating submenu.
 Call this if you change the size of the menu.
+* `highlight(byKeyboard: boolean=true)`: Attempt to highlight the menu item.
+ If byKeyboard is false, then the attempt may not be successful if a highlight lock is in place.
+If byKeyboard is false, then the highlight will trigger the submenu to display.
+* `unhighlight()`: Attempt to unhighlight the menu item.
+* `moveCursor(direction: Direction, prevCursorLocation: ?Rect)`: See
+ menuList.moveCursor.
 * `hasHighlight()`: Returns true if the item is currently highlighted.

 ### MenuListInspector